thealbertiprotocols/index/_posts/2020-04-03-06-alberti-and-the-chivalric-romance.md

 ---
 layout: post-custom
 title:  "6.
-Alberti and the Chivalric Romance"
+The Chivalric Romance"
 date:   2020-04-03 16:25:46 +0200
 categories: [The Inhuman]
 ---